kljr/SpringboardVM/README.md

 > DB

 * `sbvm_dump` - dump all databases to backup
-* `wipe-db` - prompts for a springboard root directory, replaces the associated db with master QA db.
+* `sbvm_wipe` - prompts for a springboard root directory, replaces the associated db with master QA db.
 Resets the encryption key path to the local default.

 ## Drush global install